CCNetwork-Randy-Marsh/ShrinesWiki/wiki/en_us/users/updateTo4.x.x.md

 of this tutorial.
 In this tutorial, we will focus on how you can continue your old world with the new version of shrines.

 **Before you continue, create a backup of your world, in best case of your whole minecraft directory**

+## Since Shrines-1.18.2-4.0.0-alpha9

+In the most recent versions of shrines, no extra work to update custom structures is required.
+All custom structures in the encoding 1.18.2 used will be converted automatically.
+If you have structures in the 1.16.5 encoding, it's recommended to start in 1.18.1 first, which will update to the 1.18.1 encoding and run in 1.18.2 afterwards which will update to the most recent encoding

+## Before Shrines-1.18.2-4.0.0-alpha9

 If you haven't used custom structures before, you should already be good to go.
 Just make sure you have Shrines-4.0.0-alpha6 or above installed.
 Even if this system seems to be stable, issues can still appear, so remember to create a backup!
 You might experience some issues